 Pots and Pans

 Need to free up space in your kitchen pantry or cabinets?
 Consider donating old pots and pans to your local secondhand store or a women’s shelter, or passing them on to a friend or family member.
-Check out these easy tips and tricks for successful composting.

 Batteries are made from hazardous metals that can cause serious damage to the environment if they are not recycled.
 Thankfully, batteries of all types are recyclable—and many stores will dispose of them for you.
 RadioShack and Office Depot accept reusable ones, and Best Buy even takes batteries from cameras and gaming consoles.
 Battery Solutions will accept old batteries through the mail, too.
-Plus check out these 9 things electricians wish you knew about batteries.

 Compact Florescent Bulbs (CFLs)